TikhonJelvis/TPL/README.md

 TPL is heavily influenced by JavaScript, Haskell and Scheme; I also took ideas from other languages I've used.

+## Documentation

+Read all about the language in the [Guide](https://github.com/TikhonJelvis/TPL/blob/master/Guide.md)

 ## Installation Instructions

 To install, clone this repository and use `cabal`: